-Some of the biggest entrepreneurs emphasize on the uniqueness of a product or in Margaret’s case, a programme, in standing out in the marketplace.
+Some of the biggest entrepreneurs emphasize the uniqueness of a product or in Margaret’s case, a programme, in standing out in the marketplace.
 While the programme is made to invite entrepreneurs and grow them, this programme is an entrepreneurship drive on its own.
 So being unique will be important.

 “Our competition would be social entrepreneurial schools, incubators and universities.
 However, there are no programmes out there yet.
 Which enables impact entrepreneurs to measure their impact in alignment with the SDGs (i.e. SDG readability) in the manner and the level at which we are doing.
 Organisations are currently quoting and referencing the 17 Goals in their work but there is no rigorous alignment of their internal KPIs and the 169 SDG Targets and 230 Indicators.”

-She adds, “we are arming social entrepreneurs with insider-strategies (based on specialist knowledge of international public procurement best practice, the EU Public Procurement Directives relating to Social and Environmental Value (2014) and the UK Public Services Social Value Act 2012 which just this month has been strengthened to mandate public purchasers to to explicitly evaluate social value) for the negotiation of public private partnerships which make progress against the sustainable development goals.
+She adds, “we are arming social entrepreneurs with insider-strategies (based on specialist knowledge of international public procurement best practice, the EU Public Procurement Directives relating to Social and Environmental Value (2014) and the UK Public Services Social Value Act 2012 which just this month has been strengthened to mandate public purchasers to explicitly evaluate social value) for the negotiation of public-private partnerships which make progress against the sustainable development goals.
 No other programme in this space – provides such a roadmap.”

-Other programmes teach the law and the principles and the frameworks.
+Other programmes teach the law and principles and frameworks.